SkyRats/Workshops-2024/workshop-ros/README.md

+# How to Use This Workspace?

+Opt not to clone.
+Instead, build your workspace yourself.
+Compare the files that need changes (such as CMake).
+Write your scripts following the examples provided here and easily build them in your workspace.

 ## Creating a Workspace

 At Sky, we have our own workspace, and therefore, this part of the workshop is important to keep a functional and organized working environment. **Follow the PDF to have access to the entire tutorial**: